Raymond-JRLin/WahiRide-website/README.md

 # WahiRide-website
-A advertisement website for Wahi Ride
+A official website for Wahi Ride to advertise our product - iOS & Android apps